Aripiprazole: Brand names

-Brand names of aripiprazole include Abilify, Aristada (as aripiprazole lauroxil), Arip MT, Explemed, Abilify Maintena, Abilify Asimtufii and Arivitae, among others.
+Brand names of aripiprazole include Abilify, Aristada (as aripiprazole lauroxil), Arip MT, Explemed, Abilify Maintena, Abilify Asimtufii, Arivitae, Abilify MyCite, Opipza, and Mezofy, among others.

+Involuntary administration

+In 2024, Capital Daily and the Investigative Journalism Foundation published an investigation into Kirsten "Kir" Anvik, a 54-year-old single mother in Victoria, British Columbia, who had been involuntarily detained under British Columbia's Mental Health Act since 2016 and forced to receive monthly depot injections of aripiprazole (as Abilify Maintena).
+Anvik reported debilitating side effects including nerve pain, muscle stiffness, and loss of balance, as well as a compulsive spending episode she attributed to the drug.
+Under British Columbia's "deemed consent" model — unique among Canadian provinces — involuntarily certified patients are not required to give consent to psychiatric treatment, and physicians are not required to consult a substitute decision-maker.
+The article noted that at least 1,684 suspected serious adverse reactions to Abilify and Abilify Maintena had been reported to Health Canada since 2014.
+The constitutional validity of British Columbia's deemed consent provisions was the subject of an ongoing challenge before the British Columbia Supreme Court under the Canadian Charter of Rights and Freedoms.

 Research

 Attention deficit hyperactivity disorder

 Aripiprazole was under development for the treatment of attention-deficit hyperactivity disorder (ADHD), but development for this indication was discontinued.
 A 2017 meta review found only preliminary evidence (studies with small sample sizes and methodological problems) for aripiprazole in the treatment of ADHD.
 A 2013 systematic review of aripiprazole for ADHD similarly reported that there is insufficient evidence of effectiveness to support aripiprazole as a treatment for the condition.
-Although all 6 non-controlled open-label studies in the review reported effectiveness, two small randomized controlled trials found that aripiprazole did not significantly decrease ADHD symptoms.
+Although all six non-controlled open-label studies in the review reported effectiveness, two small randomized controlled trials found that aripiprazole did not significantly decrease ADHD symptoms.
 A high rate of adverse effects with aripiprazole such as weight gain, sedation, and headache was noted.
 Most research on aripiprazole for ADHD is in children and adolescents.
 Evidence on aripiprazole specifically for adult ADHD appears to be limited to a single case report.